-EB-5 Visa Reforms of the 1990s
+EB-5 visa reforms of the 1990s

-EB-5 Visa Reforms of the 2000s
+EB-5 visa reforms of the 2000s

-Changes in EB-5 Policy
+Changes in EB-5 policy

-The USCIS issued revised EB-5 policy guidance in 2009.
-The USCIS centralized EB-5 processing at the California Service Center (CSC) whereas the processing had previously taken place at two different centers - California and Texas.
+USCIS issued revised EB-5 policy guidance in 2009.
+USCIS centralized EB-5 processing at the California Service Center (CSC) whereas the processing had previously taken place at two different centers - California and Texas.
 In spite of not yet being permanent, the EB-5 program has been consistently reauthorized.
-In 2009, President Obama extended the EB-5 immigrant investor pilot program until September 30, 2012.
-President Obama reauthorized a three year extension on September 28, 2012 which will extend the EB-5 Regional Center Pilot Program until 2015.
+In 2009, President Obama extended the EB-5 Immigrant Investor Pilot Program until September 30, 2012.
+President Obama reauthorized a three year extension on September 28, 2012 which will extend the EB-5 Immigrant Investor Pilot Program until 2015.